shero4/ctf-writeups/Pwn/RarCTF - Not That Simple 250 pts/README.md

 # Notsimple: ret2stack + seccomp bypass + write ls in asm

+Flag is stored as a *filename* in the current folder

 There is an executable stack
 Steps:
 1. There is a buffer overflow with 88 offset